 The Russians Are Coming The Russians Are Coming (1966) Directed by Norman Jewison.
 Carl Reiner, Eva Marie Saint, Alan Arkin (126 min).

 A Soviet submarine runs aground on a New England sandbar, and panic-stricken townies and Russian sailors alike fear an accidental start to WW III.
-Before Dr. Strangelove, this political satire asked audiences in the grip of Cold War fear to look the enemy in the eye, and recognize his humanity.
+This political satire asked audiences in the grip of Cold War fear to look the enemy in the eye, and recognize his humanity.

 The Governor’s Club shows a great affection for the work of director Norman Jewison.
 Last year, you screened The Cincinnati Kid, and this year, Russians.
 Heads up, his 1967 film was In the Heat of the Night.